The External Action action

 [BigChange API Key] |

-Smith & Co want to search contacts in BigChange and, where a contact is found, create a job against the found contact based on an emailed work order.
+Smith & Co want to search for contacts in BigChange and, where a contact is found, create a job against the found contact based on an emailed work order.
 To do this, they will use the Search Contacts in BigChange action node to search for contacts based on the name/email or phone number contained in the email.

-Where the search returns multiple possible matches via the Found Many output of the Search Contacts node, an AI Prompt Action can be used to compare the original search term (name/email/phone) with the returned contact.
+Where the search returns multiple possible matches via the Found Many branch of the Search Contacts node, an AI Prompt Action can be used to compare the original search term (name/email/phone) with the returned contact.
 It can therefore pinpoint the correct contact from the list in order to create a job against it.

 The workflow would therefore look something like this: